SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-receiver.md

 #### Option 3: Wi-Fi Antenna Mod

-Consist of a <a href="#-microcontrollers-modified-into-usb-dongles">SuperMini nRF52840</a> or <a href="#-microcontrollers-modified-into-usb-dongles">Seeed Studio XIAO nRF52840</a> attached with a Wi-Fi antenna.
+Consist of a <a href="#-microcontrollers-modified-into-usb-dongles">ProMicro nRF52840</a> or <a href="#-microcontrollers-modified-into-usb-dongles">Seeed Studio XIAO nRF52840</a> attached with a Wi-Fi antenna.

 Refer to <a href="./smol-tracker.md#schematics">Smol Schematics -> Antenna (extra option)</a> for the area to remove and solder the IPEX or SMA connector.